w-gluza/TVdashFlex/README.md

 # TV Dashboard (1920px x 1080px)

 The idea of a project was to recreate PSD file in the most accurate way.
-Dashboard is intended to work only on one specific type of device.
-Please note that this is not a mobile friendly project and it will display correclty only in 1920 x 1080 resolution.
+Dashboard is intended to work only on one specific type of device - LG TV with a WebOS and 1920 x 1080 resolution.

+You can check mockup [here]: (https://www.kontrastcph.dk/)

 ## Important Information